SAP/SapMachine-infrastructure/devkits/README.md

 ## Linux devkits

 Linux devkits are built with dedicated jobs on our [Jenkins CI server](https://ci.sapmachine.io).
+The build is done in Docker containers as defined in [dockerfiles](dockerfiles).
+We can use Ubuntu 20 based containers currently for all used devkits.
+The actual build server has to be on an OS-Release that supports the glibc requirements that result from the used build container version.

 We use the following parameters: